omahs/golem-docs/docs/Ncreators/javascript/quickstart/web_browser_qs.md

 ---
-description: A minimal example of a functional Golem requestor agent in browser
+Description: A minimal example of a functional Golem requestor agent in a browser
 ---

 # Requestor in browser

-This example demonstrates how to run requestor script in browser context.
-In most of our examples we present them in scripts that are run in Node.js.
-You can also run your scripts in browser context.
-This example will explain how you can do it.
+In most of our examples, we demonstrate how to run a requestor script in Node.js.
+However, you can also run your scripts in a browser context.
+This example will explain how to do it.

 ## Prerequisites

 Before getting started, you need to install and launch the Yagna daemon in version 0.13.0+.
-Note such version is available as `release candidate`.
+Note such a version is available as `release candidate`.
 It can be installed using instructions for manual Yagna installation available [here](../examples/tools/install_yagna.md).

-In addition you need to start Yagna with a parameter that allows you to handle REST API requests with a CORS policy.
+In addition, you need to start Yagna with a parameter that allows you to handle REST API requests with a CORS policy.
 You can do this by running the following command:

 === "MacOS / Linux"